ObEngine/ObEngine/README.md

   print("Hello World");
 end
 ```
-### Examples with LevelSprites
+### Examples with Sprites
-Every GameObject can have a LevelSprite associated (it's cooler when your object appears in the game right ?).
+Every GameObject can have a Sprite associated (it's cooler when your object appears in the game right ?).
 #### Rotating goat
 Let's imagine you want to create a rotating goat in your game, no problem :
 ```lua